 what they are attending to.

-Clearly the physical act of pointing to is often used metaphorically to mean pointing out something nonphysical.
+The physical act of 'pointing to' is often used metaphorically to mean 'pointing out' something nonphysical.
 But there is more to it than that.
 The process of a producer pointing and of a consumer identifying a pointee parallels the process of two people constructing and understanding a metaphor.
 Metaphors are the pointer that point out experience.
 Unlike physical items pointed to, we cannot know another person’s experience directly but we can infer it via the intermediary of metaphor (see Figure 2).